 Getting a Referral for Psychotherapy

-Two decades ago, people generally received referrals to mental health professionals from one of two places — their family doctor or the yellow pages.
+In times past, people generally received referrals to mental health professionals from one of two places — their family doctor or the yellow pages.
 A few people might have felt comfortable enough asking a friend or family member about their therapist, if they knew their friend had one.

 Keep in mind that throughout this process, it’s best to keep an open mind and not to necessarily go with the first professional you see.
 Choosing a professional that’s going to be helpful to you and your needs is often much like a job interview process — you need to find one that’s going to work with you and for you, and that you feel most comfortable with.

-Grohol, J. (2013).
+Grohol, J. (2019).
 Getting a Referral for Psychotherapy.
 Psych Central.
-Retrieved on August 3, 2015, from http://psychcentral.com/lib/getting-a-referral-for-psychotherapy/
+Retrieved on October 26, 2020, from https://psychcentral.com/lib/getting-a-referral-for-psychotherapy/